petersiemen/aws-multiple-account-ci-cd/README.md

 # aws-multiple-account-ci-cd

-##### Ready to used template of a production grade multi account structure for AWS
+##### Ready to used template of a multi-account multi-region ci/cd pipeline

-* Central configuration of users and access permissions in a dedicated **identity account**
 * Clear separation of production and development by using 2 independent accounts
 * Effective use of a ci/cd pipeline in a shared services account for automatic git push based deployments into development and production
-* Automatic feature branch deployments into development

 ## AWS multiple account structure